 The Balance Sheet is one of the most important financial statements as it shows the business’s true worth.
-If the Balance Sheet is inaccurate, chances are that your P&L and Cash Flow statement are inaccurate as well, and more times than not, the result is not in your favor as expenses are missing.
+If the Balance Sheet is inaccurate, the chances are that your P&L and Cash Flow statement are inaccurate as well, and more times than not, the result is not in your favor as expenses are missing.
 Inaccuracies could lead to cash flow problems, so consistently verifying the balances on key accounts is critical to your business.

 Reviewing Current Assets:

 - When reviewing current assets, verify that your House Bank reflects your restaurant’s true balance of cash.
 If not monitored, House Bank can be a catch-all for random transactions.
-Keeping eye on this balance keeps your operators honest and prevents theft.
+Keeping an eye on this balance keeps your operators honest and prevents theft.

 - If you have outstanding House Accounts or Accounts Receivable, it’s best to immediately collect that payment to increase cash flow and verify outstanding balances.

 - Finally, verify that the credit card balances reflected match your most current Credit Card Statements.
-If you find a negative balance reflected on a credit card payable, that could mean you have expenses that haven’t been properly reflected on your P&L.
+If you find a negative balance reflected on a credit card payable, that could mean you have expenses that haven’t been appropriately reflected on your P&L.

 Reviewing Inventory Levels:

 Another great tactic for increasing cash flow is reviewing your current inventory levels.
 Managing inventory is a balance between ensuring you have what you need to take care of your guests and your team and not inflating inventory on the shelves, which negatively impacts cash flow.
-If you’ve never performed Inventory, make sure you’re utilizing a declining spending budget week-over-week based on your new anticipated sales so you are not over-purchasing.
+If you’ve never performed inventory, make sure you’re utilizing a declining spending budget week-over-week based on your new anticipated sales, so you are not over-purchasing.

 Financial Statement Review:

 Owners and operators should be reviewing cash flow each period.
 A Financial Statement Review goes through each line of your balance sheet to confirm the balance.
-Conducting these types of reviews enables the isolation and cleanup of any inaccuracies, allowing you to gain a true understanding of what is living on your balance sheet, while actually understanding those current balances.
+Conducting these types of reviews enables the isolation and cleanup of any inaccuracies, allowing you to gain a true understanding of what is living on your balance sheet while actually understanding those current balances.
 Additionally, financial statement reviews showcase training opportunities for your team and why certain adjustments may have been made.

 Period End Financial Close: